mleager/Branch-Protections/README.md

 - No restriction            (anyone can deploy to the environment)
 - Protected Branches only   (all Protected Branches can deploy)
 - Select Branches and Tags  (specify a naming pattern to allow)

+## Rulesets

+Can be created to enforce rules on branches that may not exist yet

+Ideal for short-lived branches like feature, bugfix, etc.

+Has basically the same options as branch protections